AlinaChenjiayi/Group2ProjectFA23/README.md

 - **AWS Account:** Access to an AWS account with permissions to use Amazon Forecast, S3, Lambda, EC2, and DynamoDB.

 ## Blog Post
 Our project blog, hosted on AWS and developed in a Jupyter notebook, offers an engaging narrative and comprehensive analysis of predicting weather using Amazon Forecast.
 It frames the problem in a data science context, enriched with relevant graphics, background resources, and a clear hypothesis.
 The blog provides an insightful walkthrough of the Amazon Forecast API, detailing our experiences and findings, including unexpected insights revealed through statistical analysis.
-For an in-depth understanding of our journey and findings, we invite readers to explore the blog through the provided link: https://amazonforecastbasel.s3.amazonaws.com/Blog.html.
+For an in-depth understanding of our journey and findings, we invite readers to explore the blog through the provided link: [Blog post](https://amazonforecastbasel.s3.amazonaws.com/Blog.html).

 ## Workflow
 ### Data Collection and Processing